 The Automotive Collision Repair program prepares students interested in pursuing a career in the automotive collision field.
 Students learn through authentic experiences as they use tools and materials to repair panels, doors, windows, and other damaged parts of automobiles, and painting techniques.
 Students completing this program are eligible to receive recognized industry certifications.
-This course is aligned with the Automotive Service Excellence (ASE) Education Foundation Paint & Refinish and Non-Structural standards.
-The Thomas Edison HS of Technology program includes additional certifications in the area of Non-structural Repair.
+This course is aligned with the Automotive Service Excellence (ASE) Education Foundation Paint & Refinish and also includes some of the non-structural repair curriculum.